 Prolonged high blood sugar levels may damage your blood vessels, including those in your kidneys.
 As a result, about 1 in 3 adults with diabetes also have kidney disease (2).

 Dietary guidelines for kidney disease and diabetes vary based on the stage of kidney disease.
-The goal is to prevent the buildup of various chemicals, nutrients, and waste products in the blood in order to preserve kidney function.
+The goal is to prevent the buildup of various chemicals, nutrients, and waste products in the blood to preserve kidney function.

 People with kidney disease and diabetes should monitor their intake of sugar and the minerals sodium, potassium, and phosphorus.